Best Books for Beginning Readers

 Any child who has had a beloved babysitter or nanny can relate to Eleanor, who misses her old babysitter.
 Her new babysitter is equally wonderful and helps her to understand that you can still accept and even love your new one.
 The cartoon illustrations help to break up the text which makes this especially appealing to reluctant readers.

-To view any book at Barnes and Noble, please click on image of book.
+To view any book at Amazon or IndieBound, please click on image of book.